department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/backend-logic.md

 # Backend requirements and logic

-Logic used by tools and services to determine what is displayed in VAOS
+Logic and requirements for tools and services that VAOS pulls data from.

 ## Determining available types of care for scheduling

-- The types of care are tied to clinics via stop codes that are [determined by the VA](../vista-appointments-facilities-clinics.md#clinic-stop-codes)
+- The types of care are tied to clinics via stop codes that are [determined by the VA](./vista-appointments-facilities-clinics.md#clinic-stop-codes)
 - VATS Mental Health used to utilize one primary stop with a set of various secondary stop codes.
 This was changed and now Mental Health only uses one Mental Health primary stop code,  502, and no secondary stop codes.
 This change is reflected in Clinic Configuration Manager (CCM) but not VATS.

 ### Type of Care Mapping from VAOS to VistA